Real Estate

 No matter the commercial lease you decide to sign, include these key terms:

-• Rent.
-This may seem silly, but never trust any lease without a specified rent amount.
+Rent: This may seem silly, but never trust any lease without a specified rent amount.
 For commercial leases, the rent may fluctuate depending on a number of factors including the season.
 Make sure that you know how the landlord calculates the rent.
 Be to know what the rent includes.

-• Length.
-Residential leases typically last one full calendar year.
+Length: Residential leases typically last one full calendar year.
 Commercial leases can be yearly or monthly.
 Make sure your lease specifies the length terms.

-• Fees.
-Any extra fees should be in writing.
+Fees: Any extra fees should be in writing.
 If a landlord surprises you with extra fees, you’ll know it is outside the terms of the lease.

-• The specific areas included in the lease.
+Responsibilities: The lease should outline which party is responsible for repairs, snow removal, etc. The specific areas included in the lease.
 If someone slips in the hallway between two businesses, you’ll want to know who is responsible for it.

 This list is not exhaustive.
 Contact legal advice to learn more.